jarchit27/CodeSphere/README.md

 - **Optimistic UI:** Buttery smooth user experience.
 Adding or deleting a friend instantly updates the UI without flashing skeletons or causing full-page reloads.
 - **In-Depth Analysis:** Click on **View Analysis** for any friend to see beautiful graphs and charts of their submission history and rating changes (powered by Recharts and Chart.js).
 - **Dynamic Colored Ranks:** Friend cards dynamically match the official Codeforces rating colors (Newbie Gray ➔ Legendary Grandmaster Red).
-- **Secure Authentication:** Keep your tracked friends private with JWT-based authentication and secure MongoDB storage.
+- **Bulletproof Authentication:** Complete with secure JWT sessions, Email OTP verification, spam protection, and a robust "Forgot Password" flow.
+- **Production Ready:** Fully optimized for single-service deployment on Render.

 ---